vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 </script>
 ```

-Then we have to support making a payment - each package with a payment provider might force us to use a bit different approach.
-We found that there will be 2 most common ones:
+The next step is making a payment.
+Each package with a payment provider might use a slightly different approach, but below we described are two most common.

 ### SDK takes the full control
 If payment provider's SDK handles the whole payment and we can only provide own callbacks for certain events.
 We want to make an order in `beforePay` async hook.